Martha’s Vineyard offers reliable and clean transportation through electrification

 Every energy challenge is different.
 There was no out of the box solution in this case.
 The VTA had a vision for evolving their fleet and chose VEIC as a partner on the project through a competitive bidding process.
 During the planning stage there were additional bidding processes to select buses, charging equipment, software, a solar provider, and a battery provider.
 We helped the VTA identify, apply for, and get awarded new sources of state and federal grants to fund their efforts.
 As the project came to life, our technical assistance helped inform bus deployment including route analysis and planning as well as microgrid design and installation.

-With ten of 38 buses now powered by electricity and another six on the way, the VTA is already making a great impact – 300,000 miles in 2020 will be driven with electricity instead of fossil fuels.
+The VTA has already made a great impact with 300,000 miles in 2020 driven with electricity instead of fossil fuels.
+In May of 2021 the VTA flipped the switch on their solar canopies, and as of June their electric bus count increased to 14 of their full 38 bus fleet.
 Electrification isn’t just reducing greenhouse gases either, it’s giving them cost savings, too.
 300,000 electric miles per year, over the next ten years, will save $4 million through reduced bus operation costs, solar, and battery storage.
 And that doesn't account for the additional savings the VTA will see once they achieve their plans of a fully electrified fleet.
 The clean energy future of the island is bright.